MewPurPur/GodSVG/README.md

 GodSVG is licensed under the MIT License:

 - You are free to use GodSVG for any purpose.
-GodSVG's license terms and copyright do not apply to the content created with it.
+- Content created in GodSVG is completely yours, as it doesn't contain any of GodSVG's code.
-- You can study how GodSVG works and change it.
+- You may freely study GodSVG's code and modify it for personal use.
-- You may distribute modified versions of GodSVG.
-Derivative products may use a different license, but they must clearly document that they derive from the MIT-licensed GodSVG.
+- You may use GodSVG's code in your own product and even distribute it under a different license, but you must clearly document that you've derived from the MIT-licensed GodSVG.

 The above explanation reflects my understanding of my own license terms and does not constitute legal advice.